 The term "hormone" is applied to a group of substances which have certain definite characteristics.
 In the first place, they have a relatively small molecular weight, and are easily diffusible.
 Secondly, each hormone exercises a specific function in exciting or inhibiting the activity of a particular organ or tissue, and, when its function has been performed, it is rapidly destroyed in the body.
 Thirdly, a hormone does not act as an antigen, that is, it does not excite the production of an antibody which would interfere with the performance of its function.
-The hormones of the digestive tract are not destroyed by boiling.
+Fourthly, the hormones of the digestive tract are not destroyed by boiling.

 The Gastric Juice Produced by a Normal Meal.-When a meal is taken by a normal animal, the secretion of gastric juice is brought about partly by nervous, and partly by chemical, means.
 At first the flow of juice is purely nervous in origin, but, as the food is gradually digested, the products of digestion, more especially dextrin, furnish a chemical stimulus, and the secretion thus excited continues until the stomach is empty.
-The following table from Pawlow illustrates the relative quantity and digestive power of the juice secreted (1) after a normal meal, (2) as a result of the chemical stimulus alone, and (3)

-after a sham meal, i.e. by the nervous secretion alone.
-The digestive power is measured by filling short lengths of capillary tube with eggwhite, coagulating the latter by heat, and placing the tubes, the ends of which are open, for a given time in the juice to be tested.
+The following table from Pawlow illustrates the relative quantity and digestive power of the juice secreted (1) after a normal meal, (2) as a result of the chemical stimulus alone, and (3) after a sham meal, i.e. by the nervous secretion alone.
+The figures indicate the amount of juice secreted by the subsidiary stomach.
+The digestive power is measured by filling short lengths of capillary tube with egg-white, coagulating the latter by heat, and placing the tubes, the ends of which are open, for a given time in the juice to be tested.
 The digestive power is estimated by the length of the column of coagulated protein which has undergone solution.

 Hours.
-Normal meal.
-200 gm. meat into stomach.
-150 gm. meat into stomach.
-Sham meal.
-Sum of two last expts.
+Normal Meal.
+200 gm.
+Meat into Stomach.
+150 gm.
+Meat into Stomach.
+Sham Meal.
+Sum of two last Expts.
 Quantity c.c.
 Strength mm. dig.
+Quantity e.c.
 Strength mm. dig.
 Strength mm. dig.
-Quantity e.c.
-1 2 3 4 12·4 13·5 7·5 4·2 5·43 3·63 3·5 3·12 5·0 7·8 6·4 5·0 2·5 2·75 3·75 3·75 7:7 4:5 0:6 0:0 6·4 5·3 5·75 0·0 12·7 12·3 7·0 5·0

-It will be observed that the amount of juice secreted as the result of a normal meal, shown in the first column, corresponds with the totals given in the last column for the nervous and chemical secretions obtained separately.
+Quantity e.e.
+1 2 12·4 13·5 5·43 3·63 5·0 7·8 2·5 2·75 7:7 4:5 6.4 12·7 12·3 3 4 7·5 4·2 3·5 3·12 6·4 5·0 3·75 3·75 0.0 + 5.75 0:0 7.0 5.0 of a normal meal, shown in the first column, corresponds with the totals given in the last column for the nervous and chemical secretions obtained separately.